Loading...

 The score reflects current market conditions and changes daily.
 A high score indicates favorable conditions for premium selling, not guaranteed profit.
 Always verify execution quality with your broker.

-Over the past 20 trading days, AMZN's volatility has been dropping sharply.
-The RV ratio moved from a high of 1.75 down to the current 0.78 — a significant compression that often precedes favorable premium selling windows.
-During this period, 15 out of 20 days (75%) showed conditions favorable for sellers (ratio below 1.0).
+Over the past 22 trading days, AMZN's volatility has been dropping sharply.
+The RV ratio moved from a high of 1.75 down to the current 1.02 — a significant compression that often precedes favorable premium selling windows.
+During this period, 17 out of 22 days (77%) showed conditions favorable for sellers (ratio below 1.0).
 This kind of rapid vol compression in a consumer discretionary name like AMZN typically means options haven't fully repriced lower yet — creating a temporary edge.

-At $209.01, AMZN is expected to move ±$6.19 (3.0%) per day and ±$13.85 (6.6%) over a 5-day trading week.
+At $271.82, AMZN is expected to move ±$8.05 (3.0%) per day and ±$18.01 (6.6%) over a 5-day trading week.
 These ranges are calculated using the Yang-Zhang realized volatility model, which captures overnight gaps — particularly relevant for AMZN, which e-commerce and AWS cycles create seasonal vol patterns.
 Premium sellers use these ranges to set strike prices outside the expected move zone, targeting high-probability outcomes.

 Consumer discretionary names are tied to spending cycles and can show seasonal volatility patterns.
-AMZN specifically e-commerce and AWS cycles create seasonal vol patterns.
+AMZN is specifically e-commerce and AWS cycles create seasonal vol patterns.
 Understanding sector-level volatility dynamics helps premium sellers diversify their positions across different correlation regimes.

 More about AMZN

-Amazon's IV Rank is 31%, indicating relatively cheap options.
+Amazon's IV Rank is 33%, indicating relatively cheap options.
 While premiums are thinner, low IV can present opportunities for option buyers or for sellers who focus on probability rather than absolute premium.
 See the IV Analysis page for detailed breakdown.

-Amazon's 5-day expected move is ±6.6% (±$13.85 from $209.01).
+Amazon's 5-day expected move is ±6.6% (±$18.01 from $271.82).
 A wide expected range reflects elevated realized volatility.
 See the Expected Move page for strike placement guidance and probability analysis.

 Amazon's volatility is measured using two key metrics.
 The RV Ratio compares realized volatility (ORATS HV 20d) to implied volatility (IV 30d).
 When the RV Ratio drops below 0.85, realized movement is well below what options are pricing — the sweet spot for premium sellers.
 VRP (Volatility Risk Premium) measures the gap between IV and HV in percentage points — positive VRP means options are overpriced relative to actual movement.
-Current RV Ratio: 0.78.
+Current RV Ratio: 1.02.

 VolRadar provides 10 analysis pages for Amazon: Overview (this page), Premium Selling (signal and strategy verdict), VRP Analysis (volatility risk premium history), Expected Move (range and probabilities), IV Analysis (implied volatility breakdown and peer comparison), Earnings Crush (historical post-earnings IV patterns), Options Strategy Builder (18 presets + custom calculator), Covered Call Analysis (ranked by CC Score), Wheel Strategy (CSP calculator and viability), and Support & Resistance Walls (options-derived price levels).

-Based on Yang-Zhang realized volatility, Amazon has a 1-day expected move of ±$6.19 (±3.0%) and a 5-day expected move of ±$13.85 (±6.6%).
-This means the stock is expected to trade between $195 and $223 over the next week with approximately 68% probability.
+Based on Yang-Zhang realized volatility, Amazon has a 1-day expected move of ±$8.05 (±3.0%) and a 5-day expected move of ±$18.01 (±6.6%).
+This means the stock is expected to trade between $254 and $290 over the next week with approximately 68% probability.

 Higher RV Ratio (closer to 1.0) means IV barely exceeds RV, resulting in slimmer VRP edge.
 Lower RV Ratio = wider gap between IV and actual movement = stronger seller edge.